hipe/tmx/lib/skylab/headless/doc/issues/086-NLP-en-methods.md

-## how these methods handle numbers differently than their constituent functions
+## how :#these-methods handle numbers differently than their constituent functions

 multiple of these functions take a numerish as an argument. by "numerish" we mean "something we construe a count from" e.g an array is construed